SantoshSrinivas79/tweetlord/README.md

 required arguments:
   -u USER, --user USER    set the user profile you want to dump: <USER> could be a screen name or an account ID (if it is an ID, you should start the string with the "id" prefix, e. g. "id859377203242426368")
 OR
-  -l, --show-limits       show the rate limit status (total-remaining-time_to_wait_till_reset) for each of the accounts you set when configuring the tool
+  -l, --show-limits       show the rate limit status (total → remaining → time_to_wait_till_reset) for each of the accounts you set when configuring the tool

 optional arguments:
   -fr N, --friends N      set the number of friends to be dumped